ids/cluster-builder/README.md

 * targetd-server

-For more information on Targetd [see the CoreOS Storage Readme](docs/kubernetes-iscsi-storage.md)
+For more information on Targetd [see the Kubernetes Storage Readme](docs/kubernetes-iscsi-storage.md)

 > Each variant starts in the **node-packer** and uses _packer_ to build a base VMX/OVA template image from distribution iso.